Auto-Renew Let's Encrypt Free Certificates for Nginx on Linux

 Force Renewal

-To force Certbot renew certificates regardless of expiration date:
+To force Certbot to renew certificates regardless of expiration date:

 Processing /etc/letsencrypt/renewal/example.com.conf